Roberta Giunta (Islamic section)

 Archaeologist and ceramics specialist.
 She got a PhD in Islamic archaeology in 2014 at Sapienza University of Rome.
 She is a member of the ERAAUB team (University of Barcelona).
 She has participated and currently participates in many archaeological projects in Syria, Iran, Iraqi Kurdistan, Pakistan, Oman, Uzbekistan.
 Working experience in the museum field and in academic teaching.

-Teaching and Research Assistant in Arabic Language and Civilization at the University of Lille (France).
-She defended her joint PhD in 2017 at Aix-Marseille University and University of Naples “L’Orientale”.
-Her main fields of research are Islamic Archaeology and Epigraphy with a particular focus on funerary architecture from the Eastern Iranian lands.
+Post-doctoral Research Fellow at the Centre de Recherche sur le Monde Iranien (Paris), she obtained a joint PhD at Aix-Marseille University and the University of Naples “L’Orientale” in 2017, with a dissertation focused on Arabic funerary inscriptions from Ghazni.
+Her main fields of research are Islamic epigraphy and funerary architecture with a particular focus on Iran and Central Asia.
 Current interests include sacred shrines and devotional topography in late medieval and early modern Afghanistan.

 Dr Fahim Rahimi